PUBH 7014 Health and Socio-political Issues in Aged Care

 Coordinator Tiffany Northall Opens in new window

-Description This unit examines health and socio political issues in aged care within a social capital framework.
+Description This subject examines health and socio political issues in aged care within a social capital framework.
 Social constructs and contexts of ageing are explored and issues of social and economic disadvantage are examined.
 Equity and access to health care services and the experiences of older people within these services are also highlighted.
 The role of health professionals and managers in actively engaging in health and social policy debate for ethically just care and services for older people is addressed.

 School Nursing & Midwifery